Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/examples/readme.md

 python -m pip install <whl relative fullpath name>.whl
 ```

-<a id="markdown-how-to-use-examples-with-gen3-robot" name="how-to-use-examples-with-gen3-robot"></a>
+<a id="markdown-how-to-use-examples-with-your-robot" name="how-to-use-examples-with-your-robot"></a>
 # How to use the examples

 We assume the robot is using its default IP address: ``192.168.1.10``

 Before starting, ensure that you run the test in a safe area with some examples that contain movement.
-Also, verify that your Gen3 device is correctly afixed to the working surface.
+Also, verify that your robot is correctly afixed to the working surface.

 Prerequisites:
 + The examples require a wired network connection to your computer